fluffynuts/PeanutButter/README.md

 ![Jetbrains Logo](logo_JetBrains_4.png)
 </center>
-The work on PeanutButter would have been a lot more effort without ReSharper from JetBrains.
+The work on PeanutButter would have been a lot more effort without Rider from JetBrains.
 The good people at JetBrains have provided free licensing for all of their products for open-source projects like this one.
 To learn more about JetBrains products, please [visit them](http://jetbrains.com)